S-Ramdath/PiglinKiller/README.md

 Do /kp to kill all piglins (in the player's current world).
 Servers (console users) cannot use this command.

-# NOTE:
+# NOTES:
 This plugin does not affect piglin brutes and zombified piglins.

-# The folder "ma.saj.piglinkiller" is the project folder from the Eclipse IDE working directory.
+The folder "ma.saj.piglinkiller" is the project folder from the Eclipse IDE worspace directory.

-# Code is open and free for everyone!
-config.yml can be modified to include any other mobs that you want to kill too.

 # Resources used:
 ## Code from this plugin: